sebastianGehrmann/bottom-up-summary/README.md

 ### (b) Create content-selection dataset

 Allennlp requires a specific format of the training data.
-We provide a script to process a dataset comprising line-separated examples in the form `source.txt` and `target.txt`.
+We provide a script to process a dataset comprising line-separated examples in the form `src.txt` and `tgt.txt`.

 #### Commands